Willie Limond: IBO Inter-Continental & WBU Lightweight title

 With the loss of his Commonwealth title, he defeated Martin Watson for the vacant IBO Inter-Continental title on 29 March 2008, at the Scottish Exhibition and Conference Centre, Glasgow on a unanimous points decision, which placed him back in the reckoning for a world title fight.
 This was followed by a points victory over Matt Scriven, before going onto challenge for the WBU lightweight title.
-Willie Limond was due be fighting Zambian champion Godwin Mutampuka in Paisley on 27 February for the vacant WBU lightweight title but his opponent failed his medical, with rumours being it was due to being HIV positive.
+Willie Limond was due to be fighting Zambian champion Godwin Mutampuka in Paisley on 27 February for the vacant WBU lightweight title but his opponent failed his medical, with rumours being it was due to being HIV positive.
 Instead, Limond fought Harry Ramogoadi to a points victory in a non-title bout.

 Limond eventually got his chance, and fought English champion Ryan Barrett for the WBU lightweight title on 29 June.
 Limond won the bout at the Thistle Hotel, Glasgow by unanimous decision.

 Bout with Erik Morales

 On 11 September 2010, Limond took on former champion Erik Morales for the WBC Silver light-welterweight title.
-Limond started off strongly landing some clean shots, however the experience of Morales proved too much as in the 6th round he caught Limond with a blistering body Shot.
-As a result, Limond went down 3 times in the sixth Round and the referee called the fight off, awarding Morales a KO Victory.
+Limond started off strongly landing some clean shots, however the experience of Morales proved too much as in the 6th round he caught Limond with a blistering body shot.
+As a result, Limond went down three times in the sixth round and the referee called the fight off, awarding Morales a KO Victory.

-After Morales: new promoter, victory against Arek Malek and last fight
+After Morales: new promoter, victory against Arek Malek and Crolla fight

-After signing with promoter Tommy Gilmour, Limond scored an easy 6-round decision over Polish journeyman Arek Malek at the Kelvin Hall, Glasgow in June 2011.
-On 25 November 2011 Limond fought Anthony Crolla for the British lightweight title but lost by unanimous decision.
+After signing with promoter Tommy Gilmour, Limond scored an easy six-round decision over Polish journeyman Arek Malek at the Kelvin Hall, Glasgow in June 2011.
+On 25 November 2011, Limond fought Anthony Crolla for the British lightweight title but lost by unanimous decision.
 Englishman Crolla, a friend of Limond's, was the stronger in the latter rounds with the scorecard 120–108, 120-108 and 120–109.
 After the bout Limond refused to confirm that he would retire but instead consider his options.

 Limond comeback

 Willie returned from the Anthony Crolla setback with a routine 6 round win over Englishman William Warburton in Dundee, after moving up to light welterweight from lightweight.
 2013 began with a bang when Willie Limond fought fellow Scot Eddie Doyle, the unbeaten British masters champion, for the Commonwealth light welterweight title.
-Limond won in style, dropping his younger opponent twice before winning in the first round by way of tko.
-Limond is now expected to make his first British title defence against unbeaten Welsh prospect Chris Jenkins on 23 January 2015 at the Phones 4u Arena in Manchester.
+Limond won in style, dropping his younger opponent twice before winning in the first round by way of TKO.

+Death

+In April 2024, Limond suffered a seizure.
+After ten days at Monklands Hospital in Airdrie, North Lanarkshire, Limond died on 15 April 2024, at the age of 45.